Back-to-Back State Championship Coach Offers Perspective for Families

 I have been in the sports business for over twenty years and met some incredible people along the way.
 Just like many college coaches can tell in only a few minutes of watching a prospective high school recruit and know they are going to be successful and should receive an athletic scholarship or not, I met our guest coach for this blog and instantly knew he was a man who creates championship environments.

-In addition to presenting recruiting education seminars, consulting with families on the college recruiting process, and wrapping up the final interviews for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I am also a certified speaker, trainer, and coach for the Positive Coaching Alliance.
+In addition to presenting recruiting education seminars, consulting with families on the college recruiting process, and wrapping up the final interviews for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I am also a certified speaker, trainer, and coach for the Positive Coaching Alliance.
 As I was coming on staff, I had the honor and privilege of meeting PCA trainer, Coach Tod Creneti and instantly knew I was in the midst of an amazing leader, coach, and teacher.

 Tod Creneti has spent 26 years as a football coach at both the high school and college level.
 Over the last two years, Coach Creneti has led the Saint Stephen’s Episcopal School football program in Bradenton, Florida, to back-to-back state championships!
 Most recently, he was named the Independent Football Coach of the Year for the entire State of Florida.
 He also runs his own business, Foundation Coaching to help bring out the potential in others.